 With all of the possible benefits chlorophyll offers, the risks that come with consuming it must also be established.
 Fortunately, most of these side effects appear to be minor.

 The answer: it’s up to you.
 We’ve seen that there are very minor side effects and a lot of possible benefits to it.
 However, suppose you will be drinking liquid chlorophyll solely for its alleged weight-loss-inducing properties.
-In that case, it is best to incorporate a balanced diet and exercise routine while only using chlorophyll supplementarily.
+In that situation, it’s best to adopt a balanced diet and a consistent workout routine, using chlorophyll only as a supplementary aid.

 More importantly, remember to check in with your healthcare provider first before taking liquid chlorophyll to ensure your personal health and safety.
 If you’re curious about other ways to consume chlorophyll, we’ve listed its other sources below.